 Ethical ‘Positive’ screening

 An investment approach that actively includes or places increased emphasis on companies or industry sectors which “promote” certain activities deemed to meet a list of desirable environmental or socially beneficial activities.
-To learn more about the screening policy for the Castlefield Sustainable fund range please take a look at our blog post or watch a short video on the Castlefield screening.

 F